1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Also Read: 16 Rare Dime Errors List with Pictures (By Year)

-While 1980 dimes were mass-produced in quantities exceeding 1.4 billion, a small fraction escaped the mint with manufacturing defects that transform them from common pocket change into valuable collectibles.
-Understanding these errors helps collectors identify potentially valuable specimens hiding in everyday change.
+While 1980 dimes were mass-produced in quantities exceeding 1.4 billion, a small fraction escaped the mint with manufacturing defects that transform them from common pocket change into collectible treasures.
+Understanding these errors helps you identify potentially valuable specimens hiding in everyday change.
+Here are the most important ones to know.

 1. Missing Clad Layer Error

-The bonding failure happens before blanks are punched from the strip, so when the defective planchet is struck, only one surface receives the nickel cladding.
-The exposed copper side exhibits a distinctive reddish-brown coloration that’s immediately recognizable against the coin’s typical appearance.
+The bonding failure happens before blanks are punched from the strip — so when the defective planchet is struck, only one surface receives the nickel cladding.
+The exposed copper side exhibits a distinctive reddish-brown coloration that is immediately recognizable without magnification.

 2. Off-Center Strike Error

-Off-center strikes result from misaligned planchets that aren’t properly seated in the collar die when the hammer die descends, causing the design to strike only a portion of the blank.
+Off-center strikes result from misaligned planchets that are not properly seated in the collar die when the hammer die descends, causing the design to strike only a portion of the blank.

 3. Clipped Planchet Error